apache/doris/docs/en/docs/lakehouse/multi-catalog/dlf.md

 );
 ```

 `type` should always be `hms`.
-If you need to access Aliyun object storage on the public network, can add `"dlf.catalog.accessPublic"="true"`.
+If you need to access Alibaba Cloud OSS on the public network, can add `"dlf.catalog.accessPublic"="true"`.

 * `dlf.catalog.endpoint`: DLF Endpoint.
 See [Regions and Endpoints of DLF](https://www.alibabacloud.com/help/en/data-lake-formation/latest/regions-and-endpoints).
 * `dlf.catalog.region`: DLF Region.
 See [Regions and Endpoints of DLF](https://www.alibabacloud.com/help/en/data-lake-formation/latest/regions-and-endpoints).